-As noted above (note 6, supra), this Court has held that in certain circumstances the appropriate remedy for failure to preclear a voting change is not automatically to invalidate an entire election, but rather to afford the offending jurisdiction a reasonable opportunity within which to seek approval of the change.
+This Court has held that in certain circumstances the appropriate remedy for failure to preclear a voting change is not automatically to invalidate an entire election, but rather to afford the offending jurisdiction a reasonable opportunity within which to seek clearance of the change.
 Berry v.
-Doles, 438 U.S. at 192-193; Perkins v.
+Doles, 438 U.S. 190, 192-193 (1978); Perkins v.
 Matthews, 400 U.S. at 396-397.
-The suggested relief provides a practical solution to avoid temporary uncertainty concerning the governance of the County's school system.
-If the County should submit the March election date for retroactive clearance, and if it were granted, the election would stand.
-If, on the other hand, the County fails to make a prompt submission or, if preclearance is requested but denied, the election could be invalidated.
-The proposed relief thus avoids uncertainty at least until the County's submission can be considered.
+Similarly, in numerous instances, the Attorney General has extended retroactive clearance to a belatedly submitted change that had already been put into effect.
+We do not address whether appropriate circumstances for retroactive clearance are presented by this case, since that question is properly addressed in the first instance to the equitable remedial authority of the district court.
+Perkins v.
+Matthews, 400 U.S. at 397.